-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Examines current theories regarding the nature and sources of stress in life.
 Students are introduced to the physiology and psychology of stress.
 A variety of stress management techniques and coping strategies are explored.